tixxit/optimistic-spec-article/ARTICLE.md

 benchmark in a second), so higher is better.
 Right away you can see the results were quite abysmal.
 Our `Vector` based version is 10x slower than a while loop.
 We have a lot of catching up to do!
-On the plus side, we actually did slightly better than our lowerbound, which is a bit surprising, but promising.
+On the plus side, we actually did slightly better than our lower bound, which is a bit surprising, but promising.

 Attempt 2: Manual Specialization
 --------------------------------